 Introduction

-When the war began in 1914, Canada was already a nation, but to most of the world, it was still just one dominion of the huge and powerful British Empire.
+When the war began in 1914, Canada was already self-governing.
+However, to most of the world, it was still just one dominion of the huge and powerful British Empire.
+This land had been occupied and cared for since time immemorial by the First Nations, Inuit and Métis people.

-The conflict grew and continued for four long years, from 1914 to 1918.
+The conflict of WWI grew and continued for four long years, from 1914 to 1918.

 At the time, it was known as The Great War or The War to End All Wars.
 Over 30 million soldiers and seven million civilians were killed or wounded during the war.
 By the time it was over, it had spanned over three continents.

-In this learning activity, you will learn about what caused it, how it developed, where it took place, what it was like, how Canadians took part, and why it is still significant today.
+In this learning activity, you will learn about what caused the war, how it developed, where it took place, what it was like, how Canadians took part, and why it is still significant today.

 Europe’s history of conflict

-It started with a violent act that set off a chain of reactions, and suddenly, the world was at war.
+World War 1 started with a violent act that set off a chain of reactions and, suddenly, the world was at war.

 It’s easy to identify the event that set the war in motion, but the root causes are deeper and more complex.
 Even today, those causes are still being debated, and consequences still being felt.
-Taking a look at where it started and who was involved will give you some insight into the causes.
+You will examine where it started and who was involved to give you insight into the causes of conflict of the First World War.

-Most countries in Europe were using a combination of defensive and offensive strategies to try to avoid conflict with their neighbours early in the 1900s.
+In the early 1900s, most countries in Europe were using a combination of defensive and offensive strategies to try to avoid conflict with their neighbours.
 However, these strategies were not effective in preventing war.
-Instead, they actually contributed to the outbreak and expansion of World War I.
+Instead, they contributed to the outbreak and expansion of World War I.

 What caused the war?